Camille has undergone three cosmetic tattoo procedures. Eyebrow microblading is the latest (and won't be the last)!

 - On the fourth day, discontinue the antibiotic ointment.
 Instead, apply the A&D ointment to your eyebrows in the morning and before bed.

 - After day five, you may wash your eyebrows.
 Continue applying the A&D ointment for two more days (or a total of seven days).

-Be prepared for REALLY DARK (and probably greasy-looking) eyebrows for the first few days.
+Be prepared for really dark (and probably greasy-looking) eyebrows for the first few days.
 The scabs will eventually come off (end of week one), revealing ashy or silvery-looking brows.
-The true color and vibrance of your eyebrows will come out week two or three.
+The true color and vibrance of your eyebrows will come out in week two or three.

 - Swim, use a jacuzzi or sauna, or expose your eyebrows to excessive steam or heat, such as in the shower.